Fondo de Reestructuración Ordenada Bancaria

-FROB, the Spanish Executive Resolution Authority (formerly known as Fund for Orderly Bank Restructuring) is an entity of the Spanish government that manages the resolution processes of credit institutions and investment firms in their executive phase in Spain.
+FROB – Executive Resolution Authority (formerly known as Fund for Orderly Bank Restructuring) is an entity of the Spanish government that manages the resolution processes of credit institutions and investment firms in their executive phase in Spain.

+FROB is Spain's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).

+Overview

-FROB was created in 2009 as a response to the 2008 financial crisis.
+FROB was created in 2009 as a direct response to the 2008 financial crisis.
 Initially, its aim was to increase the strength and solvency of the Spanish banking system by means of two essential functions at that time: managing the restructuring processes of credit institutions and helping to strengthen their own funds.

-Today, and since the approval of Law 11/2015, FROB is the Spanish Executive Resolution Authority, financed exclusively with private contributions from banks and which is integrated into the European network of authorities led by the Single Resolution Board (SRB).
+Since the approval of Law 12/2015, it has been the Spanish National Resolution Authority within the European Single Resolution Mechanism (SRM), financed exclusively with private contributions from banks.

 Law 11/2015 set up a new institutional framework to comply with the principles set out in Resolution Directive 2014/59/EU to separate supervisory and resolution functions and led to a transformation in the organisational structure, governance and functions of FROB.

 From an operational perspective, in this new stage, FROB continues to be responsible for completion of the restructuring process in progress, which nowadays basically includes monitoring the holdings in BFA-Bankia and Sareb, as well as the guarantees granted in previous sale processes.
-However, this activity coexists with its new functions as executive resolution authority within the European Single Resolution Mechanism (SRM) and cooperating with other Spanish preventive authorities (Bank of Spain and the National Securities Market Commission, CNMV), within Spain's institutional framework.
+This activity coexists with its role as resolution authority, cooperating with other Spanish preventive authorities (Bank of Spain and the National Securities Market Commission, CNMV) within Spain's institutional framework and under the SRM at euro-area level.

-The SRM is a centralised resolution system made up of the national resolution authorities and a single authority - the Single Resolution Board (SRB) - the European agency to which many of the powers of the Member States in matters of resolution were transferred.
-These authorities are joined by the European Central Bank (ECB), the European Commission and the Council in the terms established in the SRM Regulation.
-Similarly, the SRM has a Single Resolution Fund (SRF) that is raised and managed by the SRB with contributions from all the entities of the Banking Union to be used in the case of resolution.